swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 <button type="button" onclick="moveRight();" class="btn btn-primary arrow">Move Right</button>
 ```

 On the other hand, one of the most important parts of our index.html file is the inclusion of the Scripts for the correct use of ZeroC Ice.
-For this we first include the Ice.js and then our interface file already converted to Javascript.
+For this we first include the Ice.js and the interface file already converted to Javascript.

 ```
 <script src="https://cdnjs.cloudflare.com/ajax/libs/ice/3.7.1/Ice.js"></script>